 If Americans love anything, it’s the freedom of choice.
 But when it comes to how American consumers and businesses receive their bills, they don’t have much of a say.
-Every year, over 15 million bills are issued in the United States – and most of them are still mailed out in a paper format.
+Every year, over 15 billion bills are issued in the United States – and most of them are still mailed out in a paper format.
 Although American consumers and businesses don’t have much of a say in how they receive their bills, they have plenty of choices when it comes to how they want to pay their bills.
 Besides mailing a paper check or paying on the phone, here are some other ways American consumers and businesses pay their bills:

 In person or visit their financial institution’s branch.
 Believe it or not, many consumers (and even more small businesses) still pay their bills in person or make a trip to the bank branch.
 This payment method can be a time-consuming process.